 Comparing Traditional Commerce with E-Commerce

 In traditional Commerce the requirement of capital is imperative to set up shop.
-Traditional Commerce requires the producers to invest into establishing a firm base and reputation in the market and maintaining that reputation for their survival in the market.
+Traditional Commerce requires the producers to invest into establishing a firm base and reputation in the market and maintaining that reputation for their survival.
 Traditional Commerce demands the attention of the proprietor or the producer to grow and prosper.

-The first hand experience of the customer places a sense of trust in them as to the product that they are purchasing is up to their requirement and choice.
+The first-hand experience of the customer places a sense of trust in them as to the product that they are purchasing is up to their requirement and choice.
 E-Commerce does not take away the right of the consumers to choose but adds another dimension to it.
-The ambit of E-Commerce allows the costumers to choose from a wide variety of products which are being offered by an equally large number of sellers.
+The ambit of E-Commerce allows customers to choose from a wide variety of products that are being offered by an equally large number of sellers.

 The consumers get the benefit of a global market.
 The consumer is ensured the best standards and highest quality of products.
 E-Commerce also offers a wide variety of sellers that offer products at different prices and the consumer can choose the best price amongst the lot.
 The consumer has the option of redressal and return of product.